ammarhakim/ammar-simjournal/sims-g2/lbo-bench/README.md

 - r2: Relaxation of step function to Maxwellian. p=2 case
 - r3: Same as r1, except CFL factor of 2x smaller
 - r4: Same as r1, except 2x more cells in V (entropy convergence comparison)
+- r5: Relaxation of bi-Maxwellian to a Maxwellian

 Sod-shock tests (Problem 2)